Jeffery M. Vance, M.D., Ph.D.

 - American Board of Med Gen PhD Medical Genetics

-- Professor, Dr. John T. Macdonald Foundation Department of Human Genetics
+- Professor and Founding Chair (2008-2013), Dr. John T. Macdonald Foundation Department of Human Genetics

 - Identifying consensus disease pathways in Parkinson's disease using an integrative systems biology approach.